 Can You Sue for a Rear-End Motorcycle Collision in Washington, DC?

-If you’ve been in an accident with another vehicle and it’s the other person’s fault, you can sue to recover damages from any injuries you sustained.
+You can sue for a rear-end motorcycle collision in Washington, DC if it is the other person’s fault and you suffers losses due to an injury.
 Rear-end accidents are not uncommon; according to the Insurance Information Institute, they make up the second highest fatality rates for collisions with another moving vehicle.
-In 2020, there were 2,428 rear-end fatalities, or 6.8% of the total fatal crashes in that category.

 A rear-end accident can be anything from a tap in bumper-to-bumper traffic to hitting a stopped car at high speed.
 Either way, if you are traveling on a motorcycle, your likelihood of injury increases.
 Motorcyclists lack the protection of large vehicles that other drivers have.
 In a motorcycle accident, even a smaller hit can send someone off their bike and in a very unsafe position.
 It’s imperative for both motorcycle riders and others to be hyper-aware of their surroundings to prevent rear-end motorcycle accidents.

-If you have been injured in a rear-end motorcycle accident, the first place to start is with a lawyer.
-They can discuss the specifics of your case and help you understand what you can sue for.
+If you have been injured in a rear-end motorcycle accident, contact Regan Zambri Long.
 Do not try and recover alone.
-The team of motorcycle accident lawyers at Regan Zambri Long has years of experience and we’ve won millions of dollars for accident victims.
-Contact us today for a free consultation — we don’t make any money unless we win your case.
+Our team of motorcycle accident lawyers has nearly three decades of experience and we’ve won millions of dollars for accident victims.
+Contact us today for a free consultation — we don’t charge any fees unless we win your case.

 Schedule a free consultation